Governors Diverge on Gun Control, School Security Efforts

 Republican governors were more likely to support efforts to strengthen security at schools.
 The AP asked about proposals to arm teachers and staff with firearms, add security guards or secure schools with such things as metal detectors and fencing.

-Though her office didn't respond to the AP's survey, Republican Gov. Kristi Noem of South Dakota denounced calls for gun-control as “garbage” and embraced greater school security measures during a speech Friday to the National Rifle Association convention in Houston.
+During a speech Friday to the National Rifle Association convention in Houston, Republican Gov. Kristi Noem of South Dakota denounced calls for gun-control as “garbage” and embraced greater school security measures

 “Why do we protect our banks, our stores and celebrities with armed guards but not our children?
 Are they not truly our greatest treasure?”
 Noem said.